pssolanki111/polygon/docs/Callback-Streaming.rst

 Symbols names must be specified as a list of symbols: ``['AMD', 'NVDA', 'LOL']`` is the correct way to specify symbols.
 Not specifying a list of symbols results in the action being applied to ``ALL`` tickers in that service.
+Note that either of ``[]``, ``None`` or ``'all'`` as value of symbols would also results in ALL tickers.

+The library allows specifying a string as for symbol argument, but only do that if you have the absolute need to.
+Most people should just specify a list.
+Note that a list of single ticker is accepted.

 You'd also notice that subscribe methods have an argument with name ``action`` which defaults to subscribe.
 You should never need to change/specify that parameter at all.
 To unsubscribe, use the relevant methods instead.